Visit the Swandro Excavation

-Please see below for how to get to Rousay and find us when you're here.
-Further details of special events and open days will be announced nearer the time, and will be posted here and on our Facebook page, so please like and follow us to receive updates.
-Any donations towards funding the 2020 excavation will be gratefully received!
+Please see below for detailed directions on how to find us and how to get to Rousay and find us when you're here.
+Any donations towards funding the 2024 excavation will be gratefully received!

 Tour Group Visits

 If you're coming to Rousay with a large group we'd love for you to visit the dig, please let us know you're coming and we'd be happy to advise you on the best way to include us in your itinerary.
 If you're planning to visit on a day when we're not normally on-site then we may be able to arrange for a member of the team to attend and give your group a tour - please contact us on email@example.com for more information.